14 Preschool Classroom Jobs That Encourage Responsibility and Accountability

 Probably one of the children’s favorite classroom jobs is the Snack Helper.
 Who wouldn’t want to be responsible for bringing goodies to their classmates!

 Looking for a fun Hidden Pictures activity to help teach your preschoolers about chores and responsibility?
-Download this fun and free “Picking Up” activity from our Kindness Connections curriculum!
+Download this fun and free “Picking Up” activity from Kindness Connections!
 Classroom clean up will be a breeze!

 Lights Monitor